Maxxus220/Computer-Graphics-Final/README.md

 This workbook is provided under a Creative Commons Attribution-NonCommercial 4.0 International license.
 See https://creativecommons.org/licenses/by-nc/4.0/ for the explanation and https://creativecommons.org/licenses/by-nc/4.0/legalcode for the license itself.

 This assignment was a very open ended exercise to display our understanding of things learned throughout the course.
-You can view the assignment at https://maxxus220.github.io/Computer-Graphics-Final/
+You can view the assignment at https://maxxus220.github.io/Computer-Graphics-Final/.
+The final result can be found at https://maxxus220.github.io/Computer-Graphics-Final/for_students/final-grtown.html